leeminghsiu/chimpanzee_simulation/README.md

 > === Thesis ===
 Project Goal:
 * to simulate animal mating behavior
-* to find out the percentage of male who has mating rightunder different circumstances.
+* to find out the percentage of male who has mating right under different circumstances.

 Male’s (dots) behavior
 * each male chimp has random combat value (CV)